haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 What are you using cryptography for?
 Would you be interested in trying something new?
 Perhaps an alternate backend for your cryptography needs?

+I am Leo Dillinger, a member of [Haskell Cryptography Group][haskell cryptography group], coordinating with the [Haskell Foundation][haskell foundation] to develop free and open-source software for you and the Haskell ecosystem.
-We're working on `botan`, a cryptographic kitchen sink, and after 8 months of work, we've reached an important milestone: we've successfully published the first released version `0.0.1` of  [botan-bindings][botan-bindings] and [botan-low][botan-low], and `botan` has made it to [package candidate][botan] status!

-Now we are hard at work on getting the first release version of `botan` ready too, and could use your feedback!
+We've been working on `botan`, a cryptographic kitchen sink, and after 8 months of work, we have reached an important milestone: we've successfully published the first released version `0.0.1` of  [botan-bindings][botan-bindings] and [botan-low][botan-low], and `botan` has made it to [package candidate][botan] status.
+Now, we are hard at work on getting the first release version of `botan` ready too, and could use your feedback!

-## What is Botan?

 Botan is an comprehensive, open-source, BSD-licenced, C++ cryptography library with a stable C API.
 It offers a broad variety of functionality and algorithms, including **post-quantum cryptography**, is developed and maintained by an active community, and has been [audited][botan audit] in the past.